-In the image below the mistake is that the force is not directly on the elbow joint.
-It’s off center just a bit.
+In the image below, the mistake is that the force is not directly on the elbow joint.
+It’s off-centre just a bit.

-If you’re smaller or weaker than the predator you need to put down, a few centimeters could be the difference between life and death.
+If you’re smaller or weaker than the predator you need to put down, a few centimetres could be the difference between life and death.

 Let the science of leverage work for you.

 The second arm break hooks the opponent’s arm with a Fook Sau (pushing down) while the opposite palm, or blade-of-the-arm, uses a Tuk Sau (pushing up) to strike the elbow from opposite its bending direction.

 This is not my favorite elbow break because it’s not effective to actually rip apart the joint.